pavelsolis/pavelsolis.github.io/index.md

 Welcome!
 I am a Ph.D. candidate in Economics at the [Johns Hopkins University](http://econ.jhu.edu/ "JHU Economics").

-My research focuses on quantifying risk premia in international financial markets and studying their relationship with monetary policy and the macroeconomy.
+My research focuses on quantifying risk premia in international financial markets and understanding their relationship with monetary policy and the macroeconomy.

 **E-mail:** <msolism1@jhu.edu>.